Guilé Foundation

 Fondation Guilé is a Swiss foundation.
-This non-profit organization of Swiss private law has been founded in 1997 by the Charles Burrus family headquartered in Boncourt, Switzerland.
+This non-profit organization of Swiss private law was founded in 1997 by the Charles Burrus family headquartered in Boncourt, Switzerland.
 The foundation’s mission is to promote corporate responsibility in the process of globalization, focusing on human and labour rights, environmental protection and business ethics.
 The foundation supports and promotes the ten principles of the United Nations Global Compact through the engagement with companies about their sustainability and corporate responsibility efforts and by organizing high-level events on the topic.
 The foundation defines its role as “catalyst in helping companies implement and report on the ten principles of the Global Compact” according to the founders Nado and Charles Burrus.

 Company assessments and engagement

 Fondation Guilé has initiated two investment funds to promote its goals.
 The Guilé European Engagement Fund (GEEF) was set up in 2006 and is independently managed by de Pury Pictet Turrettini in Geneva, Switzerland.
 The fund is made up of approximately 45 European companies.

 The Guilé Emerging Markets Engagement Fund (GEMEF) was set up in 2009 and is managed by Comgest in Paris, France.
 This fund contains roughly 45 companies.
 De Pury Pictet Turrettini and Comgest are both signatories of the United Nations Principles for Responsible Investment initiative.
+The fund has officially closed its activity in 2020.

 The sustainability experts at Fondation Guilé analyse and benchmark the annual Communication on Progress (COP) and/or the sustainability reporting of all portfolio companies.
 The assessments focus on the four topical areas of the UNGC - human rights, labour standards, the environment and anti-corruption - and are based on publicly available information only.
 The assessments are aimed at determining strengths and areas for improvement to help each company further improve its commitment.

 The portfolio companies receive the assessment results and a detailed presentation of the findings.
 The assessment and benchmark is offered to each portfolio company free of charge.
 The costs are borne by the investors through the fund’s management fee.